TedVu/patient-management-software/README.md

 ## **Project Introduction**

-A patient manage software that can be used by GP in small medial consultation office.
+A patient manage software that can be used by GP in small medical consultation office.

 ## **Tech stack**